bixb922/crank-organ/doc-software/README.md

 # WiFi capabilities

-You connect to the controller with a browser (Chrome or Firefox) via WiFi.

 The microcontroller can connect to a WiFi Access Point, for example your home WiFi Router.
 It can simultaneously be be an Access Point so that a cell phone or PC can connect to it as if it were a home router.

-These 3 options are available simultaneously for WiFi connection:
+These options are available simultaneously for WiFi connection:

 * Option 1: Have the microcontroller connect to a Access Point (also called Hotspot or WiFi zone) on you cell phone or tablet.
 This way of connecting is useful if you are performing.
 You setup the Access Point on your cell phone and the microcontroller will connect to it.
 The microcontroller is in "station mode".